Assassination of Olof Palme: Grand Cinema

 Crossing of Sveavägen–Tunnelgatan where Palme was shot.

 An artist's impression of the assassination.

 Tunnelgatan.
 The assassin's immediate escape route.

 At 20:30 the Palmes left their apartment, unescorted, heading for the Gamla stan metro station.
 Several people witnessed their short walk to the station and, according to the later police investigation, commented on the lack of bodyguards.
 The couple took the subway train to the Rådmansgatan station, from where they walked to the Grand Cinema.
 They met their son and his girlfriend just outside the cinema around 21:00.
 Olof Palme had not yet purchased tickets which were by then almost sold out.
 Recognizing the prime minister, the ticket clerk wanted him to have the best seats, and therefore sold Palme the theatre director's seats.

 Murder

-After the screening, the two couples stayed outside the theatre for a while but separated at about 23:15.
+After the screening, the two couples (Olof & Lisbeth, and their son Mårten, with girlfriend) stayed outside the theatre for a while but separated at about 23:15.
 Olof and Lisbeth Palme headed south on the west side of Sveavägen, towards the northern entrance of the Hötorget metro station.
 When they reached the Adolf Fredrik Church, they crossed Sveavägen and continued on the street's east side.
 They stopped a moment to look at something in a shop window, then continued past the Dekorima (later Kreatima, now Urban Deli) shop which was then located on the corner of Sveavägen and Tunnelgatan.

 At 23:21, a man appeared from behind, shot Mr. Palme at point-blank range and fired a second shot at Mrs. Palme.
 The perpetrator then jogged down Tunnelgatan street, up the steps to Malmskillnadsgatan, and continued down David Bagares gata [street], where he was last seen.